pamogbebor/Color-Based_Image_Retrieval_Algorithm/README.md

 # Color-Based Image Retrieval Algorithm and Color Histogram Generator

 ## Description
-This project is a color-based image retrieval algorithm that allows users to compare and retrieve images from a database based on their color similarity to a query image.
-The algorithm can extract color histograms in the color space of RGB, HSV, or CIELAB.
-It can also compare color histograms with the euclidean, cosine, chi2, correlation, intersection, or bhattacharyya equation.
-The algorithm contains helpful functions that optimizes the retrieval process for large datasets.
-Additionally, this program contains a function that generates the color histogram of an image in RGB, HSV, or CIELAB
+This project is a color-based image retrieval algorithm that allows users to retrieve images from a database based on their color similarity to a query image.
+The algorithm can extract color histograms in the color space of RGB, HSV, or CIELAB and display them.
+It utilizes the equations of euclidean, cosine, chi2, correlation, intersection, and bhattacharyya to compare and rank color histograms. it contains a function that helps optimize the retrieval process for large datasets.

 ## Background & Potential Uses
-This algorithm is a simplified version of a project I created to help law enforcement retrieve images of indoor spaces and potentially geolocate the query image.
-A color-based image retrieval algorithm can also be helpful for graphic design, shopping, and art curating.
-It allows you to retrieve images strictly based on their color characteristics.
+This algorithm is a simplified version of a project I worked on to help law enforcement retrieve images of indoor spaces and geolocate a query image.
+However, a color-based image retrieval algorithm is also useful for graphic design, shopping, art curating, and any field where color characteristics play an important role in image analytics.

 ## Output Examples
 **Color-Based Image Retrieval:**